Syntax

 Index provider can be specified using the OPTIONS clause.

-Create a node property existence constraint Enterprise Edition
+Node property existence constraint

 This command creates a property existence constraint on nodes with the specified label and property.